tracylau/guide/content/data-loading.md

 But if you do this, then you open yourself up to problems if another subscription pushes data into the same collection, since the data returned by `Lists.find()` might not be what you expected anymore.
 In an actively developed application, it's often hard to anticipate what may change in the future and this can be a source of hard to understand bugs.

-Also, when changing between subscriptions, there is a brief period where both subscriptions are loaded (see [Publication behavior when changing arguments](#publication-behavior-with-arguments) below), so when doing thing like pagination, it's exceedingly likely that this will be the case.
+Also, when changing between subscriptions, there is a brief period where both subscriptions are loaded (see [Publication behavior when changing arguments](#publication-behavior-with-arguments) below), so when doing things like pagination, it's exceedingly likely that this will be the case.

 <h4 id="fetch-near-subscribe">Fetch the data nearby where you subscribed to it</h4>

 We do this for the same reason we subscribe in the component in the first place---to avoid action at a distance and to make it easier to understand where data comes from.
-A common pattern is to fetch the data in a parent template, and then pass it into a "pure" child component, as we'll see in in the [UI Article](ui-ux.html#components).
+A common pattern is to fetch the data in a parent template, and then pass it into a "pure" child component, as we'll see in the [UI Article](ui-ux.html#components).

 Note that there are some exceptions to this second rule.
 A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the component hierarchy as an argument to each component.
 However keep in mind it's best not to use it in too many places as it makes components harder to test.